LauYeeYu/RV32I-CPU/docs/cache.md

 through `memDataIn` (`memDataValid` is set high then).

 ## Data Cache

+The Data Cache module is located at `src/dcache.v`.

 Data cache is designed to be 2-way set associative.
 The Data Cache module si capable of handling both read and write requests.